What Does Ekklesia (Ecclesia) Mean?

 Secondly, Jesus envisioned a prevailing ekklesia against whom even the “gates of Hades”— note, not the “gates of hell” as many are in the habit of misquoting—would not prevail.

-In the ancient world, governmental and official affairs were conducted in the city gates serving as “command and control centres.”
-Consequently, Jesus alludes here to the command and control systems of evil: both religious and secular.
-He is therefore not directly referring to the devil, but metaphorically to man-made authority structures which are exploited by the demonic to oppose God’s will (see vv.
+In the ancient world, governmental and official affairs were conducted in the city gates, serving as “command and control centres”, and the Pharisees and Sadducees had assumed this moral gate-keeping role.
+Consequently, Jesus is probably alluding to the religious command-and-control systems of His day.
+He was, thus, referring metaphorically to man-made authority structures that oppress and exploit others (see vv.
 18, 19 c.
 5-12).

-Likewise, when the New Testament writers used the term ekklesia, it had nothing to do with some denominational affiliation or a brick-and-mortar building and it was not the meeting that took place on some day of the week.
+Likewise, when Paul used the term ekklesia, it had nothing to do with some denominational affiliation or a brick-and-mortar building and it was not the meeting that took place on some day of the week.

 Rather, the word ekklesia was used to refer to the King’s Executive Body in three dimensions: